KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

 + [Creating node package manager (NPM) packages](https://www.yoctoproject.org/docs/2.7/dev-manual/dev-manual.html#creating-node-package-manager-npm-packages)

 ### 3.22.1.
-Excluding Packages from an Image¶
+Excluding Packages from an Image
 You might find it necessary to prevent specific packages from being installed into an image.
 If so, you can use several variables to direct the build system to essentially ignore installing recommended packages or to not install a package at all.

 The following list introduces variables you can use to prevent packages from being installed into your image.
 Each of these variables only works with IPK and RPM package types.
 Support for Debian packages does not exist.
 Also, you can use these variables from your `local.conf` file or attach them to a specific image recipe by using a recipe name override.
 For more detail on the variables, see the descriptions in the Yocto Project Reference Manual's glossary chapter.

-BAD_RECOMMENDATIONS: Use this variable to specify "recommended-only" packages that you do not want installed.
++ BAD_RECOMMENDATIONS: Use this variable to specify "recommended-only" packages that you do not want installed.

-NO_RECOMMENDATIONS: Use this variable to prevent all "recommended-only" packages from being installed.
++ NO_RECOMMENDATIONS: Use this variable to prevent all "recommended-only" packages from being installed.

-PACKAGE_EXCLUDE: Use this variable to prevent specific packages from being installed regardless of whether they are "recommended-only" or not.
++ PACKAGE_EXCLUDE: Use this variable to prevent specific packages from being installed regardless of whether they are "recommended-only" or not.
 You need to realize that the build process could fail with an error when you prevent the installation of a package whose presence is required by an installed package.

 ### 3.22.2.
 Incrementing a Package Version¶
 This section provides some background on how binary package versioning is accomplished and presents some of the services, variables, and terminology involved.

 In order to understand binary package versioning, you need to consider the following:

-Binary Package: The binary package that is eventually built and installed into an image.
++ Binary Package: The binary package that is eventually built and installed into an image.

-Binary Package Version: The binary package version is composed of two components - a version and a revision.
++ Binary Package Version: The binary package version is composed of two components - a version and a revision.

-Note
+     > Note
-Technically, a third component, the "epoch" (i.e. PE) is involved but this discussion for the most part ignores PE.
+     > Technically, a third component, the "epoch" (i.e. PE) is involved but this discussion for the most part ignores PE.

      The version and revision are taken from the PV and PR variables, respectively.

-PV: The recipe version.
++ `PV`: The recipe version.
 PV represents the version of the software being packaged.
 Do not confuse PV with the binary package version.

-PR: The recipe revision.
++ `PR`: The recipe revision.

-SRCPV: The OpenEmbedded build system uses this string to help define the value of PV when the source code revision needs to be included in it.
++ `SRCPV`: The OpenEmbedded build system uses this string to help define the value of PV when the source code revision needs to be included in it.

-PR Service: A network-based service that helps automate keeping package feeds compatible with existing package manager applications such as RPM, APT, and OPKG.
++ PR Service: A network-based service that helps automate keeping package feeds compatible with existing package manager applications such as RPM, APT, and OPKG.

 Whenever the binary package content changes, the binary package version must change.
 Changing the binary package version is accomplished by changing or "bumping" the PR and/or PV values.
 Increasing these values occurs one of two ways:

-Automatically using a Package Revision Service (PR Service).
++ Automatically using a Package Revision Service (PR Service).

-Manually incrementing the PR and/or PV variables.
++ Manually incrementing the `PR` and/or `PV` variables.

 Given a primary challenge of any build system and its users is how to maintain a package feed that is compatible with existing package manager applications such as RPM, APT, and OPKG, using an automated system is much preferred over a manual system.
 In either system, the main requirement is that binary package version numbering increases in a linear fashion and that a number of version components exist that support that linear progression.
 For information on how to ensure package revisioning remains linear, see the "Automatically Incrementing a Binary Package Revision Number" section.